 Now your students have a clear sense of the purpose of recounts, they’ll need to become thoroughly familiar with the main features and foibles of this text type – and that’s where Day 2 comes in!

-Though your students will be aware at this stage that there are many different types of recount, they must understand that there is a generic structure underlying all of these.
+Though your students will be aware at this stage that there are many different types of recount, they must understand that a generic structure is underlying all of these.

 Essentially, there are four questions that students will need to answer in their recount, no matter what type they’re writing.
 We can refer to these as The Four Pillars of a Recount.
 These pillars are: